Charleen is “The Mama” of Happy Buddha.

 Her practice is geared towards working with the special population including the elderly, the physically and/or mentally disabled.

-Devin began her yoga practice at Happy Buddha in 2013 shortly after the birth of her daughter.
-She found the physical practice of yoga helped to quiet her mind and better handle the everyday stresses of being a new mother.
-When the mind is quiet, the journey to self-discovery can begin.
-Devin’s passion for yoga compelled her to complete her 200-hour teacher training at Happy Buddha in 2017.
-She continues to learn through patience, practice and finding the teacher in everything.
-She loves sharing what she has learned in her vinyasa style classes that are designed to stretch and strengthen your entire body.
-Be prepared to sweat while creating space in both body and mind while listening to a fun mix of music.
+Devin began her yoga practice at Happy Buddha Yoga in 2013 shortly after the birth of her daughter.
+She found yoga helped her to better handle the everyday stresses of being a new mother.
+Her passion for yoga compelled her to complete her 200-hour teacher training at Happy Buddha Yoga in 2017 under the beautiful teachings of Kelly Kamm and Charlene Predmore.
+Devin continues learning through patience, practice and finding the lesson in everything.
+Her vinyasa style classes are designed to stretch and strengthen your entire body while focusing on the breath to help create space in both body and mind.

 Mary Skrobola BSN, RN, RYT